damilolah/Introduction-to-Machine-Learning/chapter3.md

 ### `CLASS ACTIVITY:`
-From the definition above, which of the following is not a Machine Learning Task?
+Use `help(randomForest)` to find the documentation for randomForest package.
+Study the manual and answer the question below:

+Which of the following argument is used to specify the number of trees to grow?

 *** =instructions
 - Self driving cars
 - A program that prints the next 20 leap years
 - A program that categorizes emails into spam and non-spam
-- Predicting galaxies
+- ntree

 *** =hint
-Take a look at the options.
-Which task requires explicitly programming the computer?
+- Make sure you have loaded the library into your workspace by typing `library(randomForest)`
+- Type `help(randomForest)` to find the documentation for randomForest package.

 *** =pre_exercise_code
 ```{r}